MKaresz/NLP_binary_classification/README.md

 outputs tensor(0.0569, device='cuda:0')
  negative

-You can try more from the review_samples.txt
+Note: One can try from the listed examples in the ./review_samples.txt file.

 choosing "3" > Train: